GoogleChrome/chrome-launcher/README.md

   // * Otherwise, a detected Chrome (stable) will be used
   chromePath: string;

-  // (optional) Chrome profile path to use
+  // (optional) Chrome profile path to use, if set to `false` then the default profile will be used.
   // By default, a fresh Chrome profile will be created
-  userDataDir: string;
+  userDataDir: string | boolean;

   // (optional) Starting URL to open the browser with
   // Default: `about:blank`